gaburiero/gaburiero.github.io/aboutme.md

 # Introduction

-My name is gabriel Peixoto de Carvalho and I born in september 23 of 1992.
-I have graduated bachelor in Computer Engineering in the Federal University of Pará.
-I am currently a maste student in the Federal University of ABC.
+I have a bachelor in Computer Engineer at the Federal University of Pará (Belém, Pará, Brazil) where my focus was FPGA developing for telecommunications applications.
+In the Graduation Period I also spent one year at the University of Electro-Communications in Tokyo Japan as a part of exchange program sponsored by the Brazillian government, called "Science Without Borders".
+I am currently a Master student at Federal University of ABC where I am studying and developing applications of huma-computer interaction with gesture recognition.

 # Interests

-Computer vision and machine learning
+Computer vision, human-computer interaction, machine learning and gesture recognition.

+# Hobbies